volodymyrhudyma/blog/content/blog/how-to-make-your-react-application-seo-friendly.md

 To get a deeper understanding of how the whole process looks read "[How Google Search Works](https://developers.google.com/search/docs/beginner/how-search-works)" from Google.

 ## How Is JavaScript Processed By Google?

+JavaScript is used in almost every application these days because it provides us with many great features that allow building better, faster, and more powerful websites.

+Websites built with JavaScript can render on a client or on a server and the rendering type defines how easy it would be for a Google Bots to crawl your website.

+Server-rendered applications return HTML in the HTTP response, while client-rendered applications do not.

+HTTP response of a server-rendered application:

+// IMAGE

+HTTP response of a client-rendered application:

+// IMAGE

+if HTML is not returned, Google Bots execute JavaScript and wait for the completion to be able to see the website data, which is indexed and stored afterward.

+This process is complicated and there are many things that can go wrong, therefore relying on it is a bit risky.

+In summary, while your client-side JavaScript application can be indexed, it is still better to use server-side or pre-rendering, as it makes your website faster both, for users and crawlers.

+## Tip 1: Use Pre-Rendering

+## Tip 2: Use Server-Side Rendering

+## Tip 3: Build Isomorphic Applications

+## Summary